Bombay rava

 Bombay rava, or ravva, rawa, or sooji, is a durum wheat product and a form of semolina.
+It is also known as nookalu in Telugu.

-Rava is made by grinding husked wheat and is used in Indian cuisine to make savoury dishes such as rava dosa, rava idli, upma, and khichdis.
-There are also sweet dishes made from it, take for example rava ladoo, and sooji halwa in North Indian cuisine which is also known as rava kesari/ kesari bath in South Indian cuisine.
+Rava is made by grinding husked wheat, and is used in Indian cuisine to make savoury dishes such as rava dosa, rava idli, upma, and khichdi.
+It is also used to make sweet dishes, such as rava ladoo, and sooji halwa in North Indian cuisine (which is also known as rava kesari or kesari bath in South Indian cuisine).

-There is another type of semolina (rava) known as chamba rava, which is a byproduct obtained while milling for wheat flour, Bombay rava is a byproduct obtained while milling for refined maida, and hence it is finer.
+Another type of semolina (rava) known as chamba rava, a byproduct obtained while milling wheat flour.
+In contrast, Bombay rava is a byproduct obtained while milling refined maida, making it finer.

 Process

-Rava may be described as the residues of milled material, after the flour is ground in a flour mill (chakki).
-It is passed through a fine mesh till flour and rava are separated.
+Rava may be described as the residue of milled material after the flour is ground in a flour mill (chakki).
+It is passed through a fine mesh until flour and rava are separated.

 Usage

 Bombay rava is used in India to make upma.
 It is also used as an ingredient in some varieties of dosa, especially the rava dosa.